Esri/arcgis-maps-sdk-java-samples/tiled_layers/export-vector-tiles/README.md

 * VectorTileCache

 ## Additional information

-**NOTE:** Downloading Tiles for offline use requires authentication with the web map's server.
-To use this sample, you will require an [ArcGIS Online](https://www.arcgis.com) account.

 Vector tiles have high drawing performance and smaller file size compared to regular tiled layers, due to consisting solely of points, lines, and polygons.
 However, in the ArcGIS Runtime API they cannot be displayed in scenes.